gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

 .. admonition:: Tasks

     #.
+Modify the code to pulse on all 3 LEDs together.
-Modify the code to pulse on and off all 3 LEDs together.
+    #.
+Modify the code to pulse off all 3 LEDs together.

     .. dropdown::
         :icon: codescan